BIKEVETS Veterans Cycling Organization, Altoona PA

 SERVICE: Members will be dedicated to service in assisting their fellow veterans and their communities, contributing in any manner set forth by the organization as their time and resources permit

 TEAMWORK: No different than the military units we served, BIKEVETS is a cohesive organization of individual members functioning toward a common goal, be that a ride or a service event, to support each other and succeed in all group endeavors .

 Shown above is the group photo from our first meeting, the charter and founding members of BIKEVETS.
-So far we have issued eleven bikes and applications are approaching 16 members as we grow and reach out to the veteran community.
+So far we have issued fourteen bikes and signed up over twenty active members as we grow and reach out to the veteran community.